jacopotagliabue/no-ops-machine-learning/README.md

 project will then fail to showcase the integration between local and cloud computing;
 * [Serverless](https://www.serverless.com/framework/docs/providers/aws/guide/credentials/).

-If you are running the script from a virtual environment, first install the packages specified in the `requirements.txt`.
+Finally, make sure to install the packages specified in the `requirements.txt` file.

 ### 1. Create a Dataset